gvoysey/corti/README.md

 the early stages of the auditory system.

 The auditory periphery is simulated using the model developed by Verhulst et. al., hosted [here](https://github.com/AuditoryBiophysicsLab/verhulst-model-core).
-This code will not run without that module installed.
+This code will not run_nc04 without that module installed.